 The only way to start the Devil social link in Persona 3 is to repeatedly dump money into an obvious investing scam, the social link character even calls you out on it!
-It was noted in the Let's Play of the game, where the Main Character pays him anyway merely out of the fact that his Dungeon-Crawling adventures meant that the amount was pretty negligible to him.
+It was noted in a Let's Play of the game, where the Main Character pays him anyway merely out of the fact that his dungeon-crawling adventures meant that the amount was pretty negligible to him.

 In Neverwinter Nights you are forced to let the obvious traitor steal the cure to the plague.
 Telling everyone about him doesn't work, obviously.
 But more egregiously, you are forced to let him get away.
 Attacking him doesn't work.
 If you manage to physically block his path by standing in front of the portal, everyone will just sit there until you let him run away.

 At one point in the third chapter of Marvel Ultimate Alliance, you beat Loki (who's famous for his illusions and trickery) in what seems to be an Anticlimax Boss.
 Then Nick Fury calls and tells you to collect 4 swords to get the armor Loki was trying to get, even though you would have absolutely no reason to do this.
 To nobody's surprise, this is a trick by Loki to get the armor.
 Naturally, you have to do this.